-You know when you were a child and your tooth got loose.
-It hurt.
-It was painful.
+Can you remember having a loose tooth as a child.
+It hurt, just a little.
 The pain drew you in.
 You wanted to touch it.
 You wanted to experiment with that pain.
-There was an exquisite edge .
+There was a sharp edge, but that imparted an exquisite knowledge of the world.
 This pain was necessary to growing up.

 There is the pain of a mild bruise.
 You ran into the coffee table and it’s a little greenish yellow in its center, and blue as it extends to meet your normal flesh.
 It’s sore to the touch.
 It fades, but you touch it to see if it’s still there.

 Cowboys and heroins deal with pain.
 They overcome pain, but they feel it acutely on the journies to redemption, discovery or love.